sergeimorozovdev/rock-paper-scissors/README.md

 Use **POST {host}/game/rps/throw** with body **{"figure":"..."}** (where "figure" is supported figure) to play

+**TODO:**
-**TODO**: Implement Apiary client to work with https://curbrockpaperscissors.docs.apiary.io
+1. Implement Apiary client to work with https://curbrockpaperscissors.docs.apiary.io
+2. Add docker file
+3. Extend game combinations